The Level 1 BMX Coaching Course has been developed by BMX Australia, the National Sporting Organisation for BMX in Australia.

 Candidates are required to:

-- Be a qualified Beginner BMX coach; and
+- Be a qualified Beginner BMX coach for a minimum of 1 year; and

 - Have a current and recognised first aid certificate (must cover general first aid requirements and CPR); and